 The comprehensive reviews include an assessment of the internal audit function's effectiveness and its conformance to the Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing, applicable policies and guidance, and the IIA's code of ethics.

 The Board also reviews the System Open Market Account (SOMA) and foreign currency holdings annually to

 - determine whether the New York Reserve Bank, while conducting the related transactions and associated controls, complies with the policies established by the Federal Open Market Committee (FOMC); and

 - assess the SOMA-related IT project management and application development, vendor management, and system resiliency and contingency plans.

 In addition, KPMG audits the year-end schedule of the SOMA participated asset and liability accounts and the related schedule of participated income accounts.
 The FOMC is provided with the external audit reports and a report on the Board review.

 The Federal Reserve conducts research on a wide range of topics related to the design and activities of payment, clearing, and settlement systems and financial market infrastructures, as well as the role of these systems in the commercial activities of consumers, businesses, and governments.

-- measurement and analysis of long-run trends and short-run developments in the use of established payment methods1
+- measurement and analysis of short-run developments and long-run trends in the use of new and established payment methods 1

 - design, oversight, and regulation of financial market infrastructures